petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/countries-api-basics.md

    ```

 1. The REST service can also be called using the Java client.
 Navigate out of the `curl` folder and into the `java` folder.
-Compile the source files with the following command:
+Compile the source files like this:

    ```bash
    javac -classpath .:* *.java
    ```

-1. Run the `Country_POST_ToInstance.java` class with the following command.
+1. Run the `Country_POST_ToInstance.java` class:

    ```bash
    java -classpath .:* Country_POST_ToInstance